Difficult Emotions are Allies in Disguise

 In "The True Story of the Sith: Guest post by Darth Sideous," Charles Eisenstein uses the Star Wars movies to illustrate what happens when we avoid and fail to integrate our painful, unwanted, undesirable emotions and impulses—our "shadow"—and hints at what the possibilities might be if we're able to stop rejecting our unwanted aspects and welcome them home instead.

 I believe that difficult emotions are allies in disguise.
-When we offer them some hospitality, they loosen their grip on their disguise and the pain has a chance to ebb a little, and sometimes things get a little easier.
+When we offer them some hospitality, they loosen their grip on their disguise and the pain has a chance to ebb a little, and then things can get a little easier.

-Please, be gentle with yourself today.
+Please, be gentle with yourself.
 Be gentle with yourself in all your stumbling and imperfection, make it safe for yourself to be you.

 The painful feelings are here to bring tidings of all the aspects of yourself that your elders and peers taught you to reject, when you were younger.
 Your elders and peers were mistaken (and were in pain themselves).
 ALL of you is love-able.